yiisoft/yii2/docs/internals/getting-started.md

 4. Execute `composer install`.
 5. Now you have working playground that uses latest code.

+Note that requirements of extensions that come with `yii2-dev` are not loaded automatically.
+If you want to use an extension, check if there are dependencies suggested for it and add them to your `composer.json`.

 If you're core developer there's no extra step needed.
 You can change framework code under `vendor/yiisoft/yii2-dev` and push it to main repository.